AhmedMagdyNoser/node-vendora/README.md

 exports.uploadBrandImage = upload.single("image");
 ```

-Then in `routes/brandRoute.js`, use the middleware like this:
+Then use the middleware like this:

 ```js
 router.post("/", uploadBrandImage, createBrandValidator, createBrand);